ABRG-Models/morphologica/README.coding.md

 # Coding with morphologica

 These are some instructions to help a new morphologica user out.

-## Build process

-All of the morphologica classes are *header-only*, which means there is no 'libmorphologica' to link to your program.
-However, some of the classes need to link to 3rd party dependencies.
-Some of the main dependencies are:
+As a header-only library, morphologica is not difficult to incorporate into your own code.
+This document describes some of the main classes in morphologica and also includes sections describing what libraries you will need to link to (for example, if you use ```morph::Config``` you will need the [Jsoncpp](https://github.com/open-source-parsers/jsoncpp) library).

-* morph::Config: Link to ```libjsoncpp```
-* morph::HdfData: Link to ```libhdf5```.
-If you want to save/load OpenCV data structures then you need to link to OpenCV, too (and ```#define BUILD_HDFDATA_WITH_OPENCV``` before ```#include <morph/HdfData.h>```).
-* morph::Visual: This uses 3D graphics, so it needs to link to OpenGL, GLFW3, Freetype and libjsoncpp.
-* morph::BezCurve: Link to ```libarmadillo```.
-Used for matrix algebra.
-* morph::HexGrid and morph::CartGrid: These use BezCurves, so need ```libarmadillo```.

-Some morphologica classes use no third party code. ```morph::Vector```, for example is very much standalone.

-This is the only real headache of working with morphologica: working out the right compiler line to call to compile a morphologica program.

-I use cmake to coordinate includes and links. cmake examples are given in the [top level readme](https://github.com/ABRG-Models/morphologica/blob/main/README.md) to show how to set up the includes, compiler flags and links using that system.
+First off is a Helloworld example.

 ## A simple example

-Here's a "Helloworld" example.
+Here's a "Helloworld" example that writes some text on a window.

 ```c++
 #include <morph/Visual.h>